-The Java ObjectMapper is part of the Jackson library.
-It provides an easy way to serialize Java to JSON:
+The Java ObjectMapper is a part of the Jackson library, providing a straightforward way to serialize Java objects to JSON and deserialize JSON back to Java objects.

 String jsonString = objectMapper.writeValueAsString(new User());